 1.4 In cases where an exemption may be claimed, due consideration will be given as to whether or not the information is disclosed.
 This will include consideration of public interest, the rights of data subjects, legal and contractual obligations and issues of information access and security.
 Information will only be withheld in accordance with the exemptions specified by legislation.
 The reasons for applying the exemption will be provided to the requester.

-1.5 Individual requests will be handled in accordance with applicable legislation and codes of practice (Enquiry Handling Method Statement).
+1.5 Individual requests will be handled in accordance with applicable legislation and codes of practice.
 Information about how to make a request will be available on the University website.

-1.7 Dissatisfaction with the University’s handling of an information request or maintenance of the Publication Scheme will be treated as a complaint and dealt with in accordance with the University’s Freedom of Information complaints policy (Complaints and Reviews Method Statement).
+1.6 Dissatisfaction with the University’s handling of an information request or maintenance of the Publication Scheme will be treated as a complaint and dealt with in accordance with the University’s Freedom of Information complaints process.

-2.1 This policy applies to recorded information held across the University, by all staff, and all departments and subsidiaries.
+2.1 This policy applies to recorded information held across the University, by all staff, and all departments and wholly owned or controlled subsidiaries.
 It also applies to information held by third parties on the University’s behalf.
 The policy applies irrespective of the information’s format, storage medium or age.
 Information ‘held’ encompasses any information in the University possession, including information the University has generated, received or purchased.

 2.2 This policy is binding on all those who use University information such as staff, students, contractors and consultants of the University whether accessing information from on or off-campus.